Thompson Donald

-Thompson Donald (1876-1957) was a Northern Irish Unionist politician.
+Thompson Donald (12 May 1876 – 1957) was a Northern Irish Unionist politician.

 Donald was elected to the House of Commons of the United Kingdom in the 1918 general election for the Belfast Victoria constituency and served as MP until the constituency's abolition in 1922.
 Donald was elected as one of the so-called 'Labour Unionists' of the Ulster Unionist Labour Association.
-He was secretary of this group although as an MP for both Belfast Victoria and Belfast East in the Parliament of Northern Ireland (1921-1925) he was effectively an Ulster Unionist Party representative.
+He was secretary of this group although as an MP for both Belfast Victoria and Belfast East in the Parliament of Northern Ireland (1921–1925) he was effectively an Ulster Unionist Party representative.

-Anti-Home Rule campaign
+Early life

 Donald was born at Ballydown in Islandmagee, County Antrim on 12 May 1876 and was the son of shoemaker Edward Donald and Mary Aiken.
 He left Islandmagee and became a shipwright in Belfast, employed by ship builders Messrs Workman & Clark.
 Donald became involved in trade unionism and was district secretary of the shipwrights union for several years until he was promoted to chief assistant foreman in 1912, at which point he retired from trade union activities.

+Political career

-Politically he was a Unionist and was opposed to Home Rule.
+Politically, Donald was a Unionist and was opposed to Home Rule.
 As part of the Ulster Covenant campaign against Home Rule the Northern Whig for Saturday, 25 April 1914 carried an "Appeal to British Trade Unionists to help resist Home Rule" signed by, amongst others, "Thompson Donald, Trade Union Congress delegate 1909 and 1911 – Shipwrights and Ship Constructors Society".
 Further appeals to trade unionists were issued in subsequent editions of the paper.
 He played a leading role in the formation of the Trades Union Watch Committee, which became the Unionist Watch Committee and then finally in July 1918 was renamed as the Ulster Unionist Labour Association (UULA).
 Donald was appointed an Honorary Secretary of this new group, which was organised by Edward Carson.

 Westminster election of 1918

-The First World War ended in November 1918.
-A Westminster election was called for December 1918.

-To attract the Unionist working class vote, trades union candidates were put forward under the UULA banner in three Belfast constituencies for the 1918 Westminster election.
-One of these was Thompson Donald standing in the Victoria Ward in East Belfast.
-He was a suitable candidate in that he was remembered as one of the organisers of the 1914 meeting against Home Rule, he had been a well known trade unionist, he was a member of the Orange Order and he was a Mason.